sb-ai-lab/Py-Boost/README.md

 converting to the [treelite](https://treelite.readthedocs.io/) format with build-in wrapper (limitation - model should be trained with `target_splitter='Single'`, which is the default).

+**ONNX compatible** Since v0.5 Py-Boost is compatible with ONNX format that allows more options the CPU inference and model deployment.

 **Easy to customize**.
 Py-boost can be easily customized even if one is not familiar with GPU programming (just replace np with cp).
 What can be customized?
 Almost everything via custom callbacks.
 Examples: Row/Col sampling strategy, Training control, Losses/metrics, Multioutput handling strategy, Anything via custom callbacks